ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

 For this tutorial, you will save and use [Ana_skill.json](https://github.com/IBM-Cloud/chatbot-watson-android/raw/master/training/Ana_skill.json) file with predefined intents, entities and dialog flow to your machine.

 1. In the {{site.data.keyword.conversationshort}} service details page, navigate to **Manage** on the left pane, click on **Launch {{site.data.keyword.conversationshort}}** to see the {{site.data.keyword.conversationshort}} dashboard.

-   This tutorial is written for the {{site.data.keyword.conversationshort}} classic experience.
-You might need to [switch from the new to the classic experience](https://{DomainName}/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant).
+1. This tutorial is written for the {{site.data.keyword.conversationshort}} classic experience.
+You need to [switch from the new to the classic experience](https://{DomainName}/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant).
-   {: tip}

 1. On the left navigation pane, Click on **Skills**.
 1. Click **Create skill**, select **Dialog skill** and **Next**.
 1. Under **Upload skill**, click **Choose the JSON File** to select the `Ana_skill.json`file and click **Upload**.
-1. Go back to the list of Skills.
+1. Go back to the list of Skills by clicking **Skills** again.
 Select the action menu on the `Ana` skill to **View API Details**.

 ### Define an intent
 {: #android-watson-chatbot-define_intent}